Everything you need to know about breaking lease

 En bloc Sale

-A collective sale, or en bloc, is a sale of two or more units to a single common purchaser.
-In most cases, the entire condo/estate.
-Older developments will have a higher chance of en bloc sale, especially when developers see a good potential for investing in the redevelopment of the land.
+A collective sale, or en bloc, is a sale of two or more units to a single common purchaser, often the entire development.
+Older developments may have a higher chance of en bloc, especially when there is strong redevelopment potential.

 Sale of the property